tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 performed better in conditions with several novel racket lengths.
-However, as is the case with many of the patterns commonly observed in the “benefits of variability” literature, the pattern wherein the varied group outperfroms the constant group even from the constants group’s home turf has not been consistently replicated.
+However, as is the case with many of the patterns commonly observed in the “benefits of variability” literature, the pattern wherein the varied group outperforms the constant group even from the constants group’s home turf has not been consistently replicated.
 One recent study attempted a near replication of the Kerr & Booth study (Willey & Liu, 2018b), having subjects throw beanbags at a target, with the varied